-Try Making Sapporo Ichiban Miso Ramen with Water and Sake
+Try Making Sapporo Ichiban Miso Ramen with Sake

-When it comes to Japanese instant ramen classics, Sapporo Ichiban Ramen is admittedly among them and in fact I loved the instant noodles very mush as a kid.
+When it comes to Japanese instant ramen classics, Sapporo Ichiban is admittedly among them, and in fact, I loved the instant noodle very much when I was a kid.

-“Sapporo Ichiban (サッポロ一番)” is the flagship instant ramen brand of the major Japanese instant noodles manufacturer “Sanyo Shokuhin (サンヨー食品)” and its original flavor “Shoyu (しょうゆ: Soy Sauce)” was first introduced in 1966.
+For the unfamiliar, “Sapporo Ichiban (サッポロ一番)” is the flagship instant ramen brand of the major Japanese instant noodles manufacturer “Sanyo Shokuhin (サンヨー食品)” and its original flavor “Shoyu (しょうゆ: Soy Sauce)” was first introduced in 1966.

-The reason why I was attracted to the Youtube video is that the Japanese Youtuber says that making the instant Miso ramen with a 3.5:1 ratio of water to Sake seems to be the best cooking instruction for Sapporo Ichiban Miso Ramen.
+The reason why I was attracted to the Youtube video is that the Japanese Youtuber says that making the instant Miso ramen with a 3.5:1 ratio of water to Sake seems to be the best cooking method for Sapporo Ichiban Miso Ramen.

-So I actually compared the recommended method with the way I usually make it with only water.
+So this time, I actually compared the recommended method with the way I usually cook the noodles only with water.

-First, here are the normal cooking instructions on the product package recommended by the manufacturer Sanyo Shokuhin.
-All you need to prepare are a bag of Sapporo Ichiban Miso Ramen instant noodles and 500 ml of water.
+First, here are the normal cooking directions on the package recommended by the manufacturer Sanyo Foods where all you need to prepare are a bag of Sapporo Ichiban Miso Ramen and 500 ml of water.

-The bag contains a block of dried noodles, a silver flavor packet, and a red sachet of Shichimi Togarashi spice mix.
+Incidentally, the bag contains a block of dried wheat noodles, a silver flavor packet, and a red sachet of Shichimi Togarashi spice mix.
 Now, let’s get the cooking started.

-As mentioned above, the cooking method of Sapporo Ichiban Miso Ramen recommended by the Japanese Youtuber is quite simple: You just make the instant ramen with 350 ml water and 100 ml Sake rice wine in the same way as usual.
-He recommends using Sake for drinking, not cooking rice wine, by the way.
+As I mentioned above, the cooking method of Sapporo Ichiban Miso Ramen recommended by the Japanese Youtuber is quite simple: You just make the instant ramen with 350 ml water and 100 ml Sake rice wine in the same way as usual.
+By the way, he recommends using Sake meant for drinking, not cooking rice wine.

-As for the taste, I found that the Sake rice wine imparts its sharp, refined taste to the miso ramen, making it a tastier noodle soup dish.
-Whether you will like this method or not depends on your preference, but I think it is worth a try.
+As for the taste, I found that the Sake imparts its sharp, refined taste to the miso ramen, making it a more delicious noodle soup dish.
+Whether you will like this method or not depends on your preference, but I think it is definitely worth a try.